ministryofjustice/data-platform-products/data-products/_docs/product-specification.md

 Most of the attributes outlined above are required, however:

+- `data-platform.justice.gov.uk//limitations` is optional free text which tells users about what they *can't* or *shouldn't* do with this data
 - `data-platform.justice.gov.uk/product-version` is optional, but recommended as we can provide versioned APIs for your data
 - `data-platform.justice.gov.uk/owner-github-team` is optional - if provided we can provide more advanced analytics for GitHub users
 - `data-platform.justice.gov.uk/product-guidance-url` is optional - if this is provided the data catalogue can link to your guidance (for example a SharePoint page or Google doc)